-- 1. Lab Quizzes or Assignments (50%): You will complete a weekly lab quiz or assignment that will demonstrate your mastery of the skills that you developed in the lab.
-Quizzes and assignments will be administered through Blazeview.
+- 1. Lab Quizzes or Assignments (50%): You will complete and submit a weekly lab quiz or assignment that will demonstrate your mastery of the skills that you developed in the lab.
+These quizzes and assignments will be administered through Blazeview.
 Unless otherwise specified, these assignments are still required for students who have excused absences (although due dates may be altered at the professor's discretion). - 2.
-Lab Reports (10%): Throughout the semester, students will learn how to develop and complete an experiment and write a summary of the lab results in standard scientific format. - 3.
-Group Presentations (10%): Students will deliver an oral presentation the final week of classes. - 4.
+Lab Reports (20%): Throughout the semester, students will learn how to develop and complete an experiment and write a summary of the lab results in standard scientific format.
+Further information will be provided in lab. - 3.
 Lab Notebook (10%): A laboratory notebook is an important element for conducting scientific research.
 Each student will maintain a lab notebook for recording methods employed in the experiment as well as the experimental results.
-Students are required to have their notebook at every lab class. - 5.
+Students are required to have their notebook at every lab class. - 4.
 Group Participation/Attendance (20%): You will be graded on your attendance and ability to work with the members of your group.
-You must be present for the entire lab to receive full credit
+You must be present for the entire lab to receive full credit for group participation.

-Attendance Policy: Students arriving late to lab or leaving early may be counted as present, ONLY IF the student discusses the absence with the professor that day after/during/before class.
+Attendance Policy: Students arriving late to lab or leaving early may be counted as present, but the student must discuss the absence with the professor that day after/during/before class.
 Absences resulting in >20% of missed laboratory time (i.e., three labs) may result in an automatic grade of F as per university policy.
-Full absence regulations are available online at http://catalog.valdosta.edu/undergraduate/academic-affairs/
+Full absence regulations are available in the online catalog at http://catalog.valdosta.edu/undergraduate/academic-affairs/